Where is the school located?

 When are the program start dates?

-There are two available sessions for the Audio Engineering Program (September 2024 & March 2025) and each session is six months long.
+There are two available sessions for the Audio Engineering Program (September 2024 & March 2025) and each session is 6-months long.
 The Motion Picture Arts Program is a 10-month program with a September 2024 start date.
-The 3D Animation and Game Art & Design Diploma Programs are both one year programs with a January 2021 start date.
+The 3D Animation and Game Art & Design Diploma Programs are both one year programs with a January 2025 start date.

 How many students are in each class?